-What is a Risk Assessment
+What Is a Risk Assessment

-Airport SMS programs and Airline SMS programs need use a formal process for ranking various risks.
+Airport SMS programs and Airline SMS programs need to use a formal process for ranking various risks.
 Risk assessments satisfy this need and, based on your Acceptable Level of Safety policy, allow you to know which actions to take next on the issue you are assessing.

 The risk assessment process in aviation SMS starts with discovery, which usually happens via: